marcomarino123/magnopy/docs/source/user-guide/usage/notation.rst

     AttributeError: It is intentionally forbidden to set properties of notation.
 Use correct methods of SpinHamiltonian class to change notation.

-If you need to have a new notation, then create a new instance of the :py:class:`.Notation` class.
+If you need to have a new notation, then create a new instance of the :py:class:`.Convention` class.

-For that purpose notation class has a method :py:meth:`.Notation.get_modified` that allows you to change several properties of notation while keeping the other ones intact
+For that purpose notation class has a method :py:meth:`.Convention.get_modified` that allows you to change several properties of notation while keeping the other ones intact

 .. doctest::